fredericbonnet/helena/docs/src/helena-dialect/modules.spec.md

 - ✅ should return a list
 - ✅ should return the list of module exports

+  Note that exports are returned in no special order.

 - Exceptions

   - ✅ wrong arity